-In our ever more digital and connected world, conducting business and holding data about your clients is under increasing threat from attack and exploitation by those less scrupulous then yourself.
-More and more you hear of stories of large and supposedly sophisticated businesses that have had information hacked, creating headaches, hassles, and obviously the reputational damage with their names plastered around about the breach and spending countless hours doing damage control.
+In our ever more digital and connected world, conducting business and In our ever more digital and connected world, conducting business and holding data about your clients is under increasing threat from attack and exploitation by those less scrupulous than yourself.
+More and more you hear of stories of large and sophisticated businesses that have had information hacked, creating headaches, hassles, and the obvious reputational damage with their names plastered around about the breach.
+They’ll spend countless hours doing damage control.
 They believed that they were protected.
 The time and effort involved in cleaning something like this up, even for those with the deep pockets that can do so, is an undertaking.
 They can weather the storm, but could you?

-We configure your server to protect from these attacks, as well as a number of other threats you need to be protected against.
+We have several options that depend on use cases, that we can then configure your server to protect from these attacks, as well as a number of other threats you need to be protected against.

 Here’s what a WAF will do for you:

 Our WAF protects your servers from data theft such as credit cards or other sensitive customer data, which is the lifeblood of your customers and your company’s reputation

 Cross Site Request Forgeries (CSRFs) Protection

 CSRF vulnerabilities have been around for over a decade.
 These attacks make use of a user’s session variable that sets after the user logs in to pages such as a banking site, which is why the hack is also called “session riding.”
 Our web application firewall adds a validation filter to protect users from stolen sessions.

 Remote File Inclusion (RFI) Protection

 SQL Injection Protection (SQLi) Protection

 SQL injection is one of the most common hacks.
 SQL injection takes advantage of malformed queries sent to database servers.
 A web application firewall scrubs malformed requests and stops them from being executed on the database server.
 SQL injection can lead to several other aforementioned hacks, but SQLi can also give hackers elevated permissions to your servers.
 The result is data theft and phishing served directly from your web servers.